e-lopezc/serverless-product-catalog-api/README.md

 ## Production Enhancements

-This project demonstrates core serverless architecture patterns, Infrastructure as Code, and testing best practices.
-It's production-capable for small to medium workloads, but here's what I'd add for larger scale deployments:
+This project demonstrates core serverless architecture patterns, Infrastructure as Code, and testing best practices but here's what I'd add for production ready deployments:

 **Observability & Reliability**
 - Activate X-Ray tracing (already configured in Terraform with IAM permissions)